 Grounds we relied on in the Immigration application and Appeal

-We explained that our client was aware that she does not meet the requirements under the Immigration Rule, we therefore relied on private and family life concerns as well as on the basis of exceptional circumstances.
+We explained that our client was aware that she does not meet the requirements under the Immigration Rules for family life, we therefore relied on private life concerns as well as her exceptional circumstances.

 We also evidenced to the Home Office that our client’s daughter cannot be expected to move back home or visit her mother more than she already did as she was in full-time employment in the UK, with young dependent children who obviously needed both of their parents to be with them throughout the year.
 Evidence from the children’s life in the UK were also provided and the Home Office was invited to give vital consideration to the best interest of the relevant children.